Dikshitharyana/NLP-Sentence-classification-using-BERT/README.md

 Features

-Utilizes bert-base-uncased (or another variant) for transfer learning.
+Utilizes bert-base-uncased for transfer learning.

 Implements tokenization using Hugging Face's AutoTokenizer.

-Fine-tunes the model using PyTorch and the Trainer API.
+Fine-tunes the model using a custom PyTorch training loop instead of the Trainer API.

 Supports evaluation metrics such as accuracy, F1-score, and Matthews Correlation Coefficient (MCC).